crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 you push Go code to GitHub, you can use your GitHub username.
 For example `module github.com/negz/function-xbuckets`.

+The function in this guide doesn't use an input type.
+For this function you should delete the `input` and `package/input` directories.

 The `input` directory defines a Go struct that a function can use to take input, using the `input` field from a Composition.
 The [composition functions]({{<ref "../../master/concepts/composition-functions">}}) documentation explains how to pass an input to a composition function.
-This function doesn't use an input, so you should delete the `input` directory.

-You should also delete the `package/input` directory.
-It contains an OpenAPI schema automatically generated from the structs in the `input` directory.
+The `package/input` directory contains an OpenAPI schema generated from the structs in the `input` directory.

-{{<hint "tip">}}
+{{<hint "important">}}
-If you're writing a function that does use an input type, rename the type from `Input` to something more specific to your function.
+If you're writing a function that does use an input type, don't delete the `input` and `package/input` directories.

+Instead rename the type from `Input` to something more specific to your function.
 For example Function Patch and Transform names its input type `Resources`.
 Rename the API version too by updating the `// +groupName` comment at the top of `input.go`.

 When you edit files under the `input` directory you must update some generated files by running `go generate`.
 See `input/generate.go` for details.